sandlerben/competition-programming/README.md

-Competition-Programming
+Competition Programming
 =======================

 My Solutions to Programming Competition Problems.

-For a few years, I have been competing a programming competitions.
-At these competitions, problems range in difficulty from extremely easy string manipulation to very difficult graph theory algorithms.
-Here are some of my solutions to problems.
-For my solutions to the most challenging problems, look at the “Graph Theory Problems” folder.
+During high school, I competed in several programming competitions including the Florida Programming Series, the UCF High School Programing Tournament, and the FIU-ACM High School Programming Competition.
+At these competitions, I was asked to solve a variety of problems ranging in difficulty from easy string manipulation to extremely difficult graph theory algorithms.
+I’ve included my solutions to a few problems including my solutions to the most challenging ones (located in the “Graph Theory Problems” folder).